fauortiz/github-upload/readme.md

 Your goal is to earn as many points as you can by typing a chain of words that all start with the last letter of the previous word.
 With this early version of the game, simply aim for your highest score!

-This was coded by me as my final project for the Web track of CS50x 2020, so please be kind!
+This was coded by me as my final project for the web track of CS50x 2020, so please be kind!

 ## How to Play